-Psalms is a book of prayers.
+A Tim Keller Sermon Summary Psalms is a book of prayers.
 It has 150 chapters, with only Psalms 39 and 88 ending in despair.
-Why are they there?
-Let’s learn from Psalm 88.
+Why is that?
+Let’s take a look at Psalm 88.

 0 Comments